-Supervised field work in area churches as assigned by the department.
+Supervised field work in area churches as coordinated by the department.
 Designed to give practical experience in a wide variety of pastoral situations.
 May be repeated once for credit upon approval of the religion faculty.

-RLGN 355 Music and Worship 1 hour
+RLGN 355 Music and Worship